thomanil/tweetskim/README.md

 USAGE:
 ======

-`Usage: tweetskim [options]`

 Prints the tweet timeline to stdout, either as plain lines, more readable column or extra-readable single html page.

 Use it like any other command line tool: page the output (`tweetskim |
 less`), concat it to file (`tweetskim > tweets.txt`), search for specific stuff (`tweetskim | grep conference`) and so on.

+`Usage: tweetskim [options]

 Options:

--e, --mentions                   Show mentions instead of timeline
+-e, --mentions:                  Show mentions instead of timeline

 -i, --inverse-order              Inverse/reverse ordered tweets